Studio Policies and Expectations

 Flex weeks are used at the discretion of student families during the regularly scheduled lesson time to accommodate family holidays or special events, for example.
 I teach throughout the summer and so flex week scheduling extends into July and August.
 Of the nine flex weeks, one is reserved by the teacher in the event of illness, otherwise will be at the discretion of the student family.

 Teaching is my full-time profession.
-The annual tuition covers contact time with the student and time outside of lessons planning, preparing and sending lesson notes, corresponding with parents and students, researching and purchasing teaching materials, attending professional development events, marking theory and participating in the music education community.
-Payment for the annual tuition can be made in 12 or 4 equal instalments and must be made by post-dated cheque.
-Some families prefer to remit using e-transfer, which is acceptable provided that payments are regularly made on the 1st of the month.
+The annual tuition covers contact time with the student plus time outside of lessons planning, preparing and sending lesson notes, corresponding with parents and students, researching and purchasing teaching materials, attending professional development events, marking theory and participating in the music education community.
+Payment for the annual tuition can be made in 12 or 4 equal instalments and must be made by post-dated cheque or a scheduled e-transfer regularly made on the 1st of the month.

 Missed regularly scheduled lessons